-To ensure that the garages will be subordinate to the main living area/designated outdoor living space and not dominate the streetscape the following is required for all front loaded plans.
+To ensure that the garages will be subordinate to the main living area/designated outdoor living space and not dominate the streetscape, the following is required for all front loaded plans.

-- RD-1 to RD-6 districts: All home plans are required that the garage door be setback at a minimum the same distance as the livable portion of the house or the porch.
-When computing master home plan requirements, fractional numbers of one-half (0.5) or more shall be rounded off to the nearest whole number.
-This restriction only applies to street facing garage doors and is not intended to limit garage doors located perpendicular to the street or along side streets. - RD-7 and above: All home plans shall have the garage door be setback a minimum the same distance as the livable portion of the house or the porch.
-At least two in every three home plans shall have the garage located a minimum of five feet behind the livable portion of the house or a porch or a patio.
+- RD-3: No more than one in three home plans shall have the garage door extending beyond the livable portion of the house or the outdoor living area of the home, such as porches or stoops. - RD-4 to RD-6 districts: All home plans shall have the front-facing garage door be setback at a minimum the same distance as the livable portion of the house or the outdoor living area of the home, such as porches or stoops.
+This requirement shall not apply to side-on garages. - RD-7 and above: All home plans shall have the garage door be setback a minimum of the same distance as the livable portion of the house or the porch.
+At least two in every three home plans shall have the garage located a minimum of five (5) feet behind the livable portion of the house or a porch or a patio.
+This requirement shall not apply to side-on garages.

-Garage door width facing the street shall not exceed the percentages stated below in Table 3.3.
-The maximum percentages are derived by dividing the width of the garage door by the width of the house.
+• Garage door width facing the street shall not exceed the percentages stated below in Table 3.2.
+The maximum percentages are derived by dividing the width of the garage door opening by the width of the house.
 Recognizing the design constraints on small lots the percentages vary based on the zoning categories.
-These restrictions do not apply to homes in a cluster development where the garages accessed from a shared driveway.
+These restrictions do not apply to homes in a cluster